DAVID B. MACFARLANE UVIMCO Board Chairman

 OWEN D. THOMAS

 Chief Executive Officer of Boston Properties.
-Mr. Thomas joined Boston Properties in April 2013.
-He is currently a Director of Lehman Brothers Holdings and served as Chairman of the Board from 2012 until March 2013.
-Prior to Lehman Mr. Thomas was with Morgan Stanley for 24 years serving in a number of different roles, business units and locations, including Head of Morgan Stanley Real Estate, President of Morgan Stanley Investment Management, Chief Executive Officer of Morgan Stanley Asia and Chairman of Mitsubishi UFJ Morgan Stanley Securities.
+Owen D. Thomas joined Boston Properties as Chief Executive Officer and Director in April 2013.
+He was Chairman of Lehman Brothers Holdings from 2012 until March 2013 and continues to serve as a Director.
+Prior to Lehman Mr. Thomas was with Morgan Stanley for 24 years serving in a number of different roles, business units and locations, including Chief Executive Officer of Morgan Stanley Asia, President of Morgan Stanley Investment Management, Head of Morgan Stanley Real Estate and Chairman of Mitsubishi UFJ Morgan Stanley Securities.
 He also served on Morgan Stanley's Management Committee from 2005 until 2011.

-Mr. Thomas is a director of the University of Virginia Investment Management Company, a Trustee of the Urban Land Institute, a Trustee of Woodberry Forest School and is a former Chairman of the Pension Real Estate Association.
+Mr. Thomas is a Director of the University of Virginia Investment Management Company, a Director and Trustee of the Urban Land Institute, a Trustee of Woodberry Forest School, a member of the NAREIT Board of Governors and is a former Chairman of the Pension Real Estate Association.
 He received a B.S. in Mechanical Engineering from the University of Virginia and an M.B.A. from Harvard Business School.
 He is married with three children and lives in Bronxville, New York.